I was born and raised in Los Angeles, California. I’m 29 years old.

 When I say I didn’t stop crying for almost a month, I mean it literally.
 As silly as it seems now, I was heart-broken.
 It was the most important thing in my life.
 I had no idea how I would spend my time, how to focus my attention, and I felt like I was shoved into a vortex of meaninglessness.
 I also gained a lot of weight.

 I haven’t put a book down since.
 This book led to many others, especially in the self-help arena at first.
-It’s also when I fell in love with habits.
+It’s also when I fell in love with discipline through my daily habits.
 I realized that my mind worked best in the mornings, so waking up early to do my studying became an important part of my life.